 - 3 Tablespoons unsalted butter

-- 2 cups mashed ripe banana + 1 banana for slicing thin to put in cinnamon rolls
+- 2 mashed ripe bananas + 1 banana for slicing thin to put in cinnamon rolls (2 ripe bananas = ½ cup)

 For the filling